-Graphic designer Sean Campbell brought together the Labrys and a black triangle for one flag with a violet background in 1999 with the intention of representing the lesbian community.
+Following on, graphic designer, Sean Campbell, brought together the Labrys and a black triangle for one flag with a violet background in 1999.
+He did so with the intention of representing the lesbian community.
 It was recorded that Campbell was inspired by Greek mythology and chose the labrys to pay tribute to Ancient Greece and the Amazon Women.
 In the 1970s, this flag became synonymous with lesbian feminists in their fight for liberation.

 Lesbian Pride Flag

 Created by Emily Gwen, this is now widely regarded as the official lesbian flag.
-The seven shades of pink, orange, white and red represent gender non-conformity, independence, community, unique relationships to womanhood, serenity and peace, love and sex, and femininity.
+There are seven shades of pink, orange, white and red on the flag.
+These represent gender non-conformity, independence, community, unique relationships to womanhood, serenity and peace, love and sex, and femininity.

 Bisexual Pride Flag